Beds available now! Call for same-day admission.

 Just as the severity and intensity of heroin withdrawal symptoms can vary for each person, so can the withdrawal timeline.
 The timeline can depend on the following factors:

-• Frequency of use: The heroin withdrawal timeline can be shorter for someone who used heroin less frequently or in smaller doses.
+• Frequency of use: The heroin withdrawal timeline can be shorter for someone who has used heroin less frequently or in smaller doses.

-• Dosage: The heroin detox timeline can be longer for someone who used heroin in high doses or for a long time.
+• Dosage: The heroin detox timeline can be longer for someone who has used heroin in high doses or for a long time.

 Because heroin is a short-acting opioid, its effects are felt quickly, and it also leaves the person’s body quickly.
 This means that heroin withdrawal can occur soon after the most recent use of the drug.